Track activity on the surface of the Sun with our guide on how to safely observe sunspots

 Although sunspots are dark on images taken at visual wavelengths they only appear dark because they are cooler than the surrounding material.

 Sunspots can be large or small.
-Of course, when you’re talking about an object as huge as the Sun "small" is relative: even minor sunspots are still the size of our planet.
+Of course, when you’re talking about an object as huge as the Sun, 'small' is relative: even minor sunspots are still the size of our planet.

-However, the Sun goes through cycles of activity known as a Solar Cycle and every 11 years or so, at the peak of that cycle, the Sun suffers a serious case of stellar acne and breaks out in many more and larger sunspots than usual.
+Every 11 years or so, at the peak of that cycle, the Sun suffers a serious case of stellar acne and breaks out in many more and larger sunspots than usual.

 Why is the Sun more active than usual?